Delayed Puberty in Boys and Girls (aka Late Bloomers)

 What are the Signs of Full Maturation?

 A girl who is fully matured will have developed breasts, pubic and underarm hair, a regular (or irregular) period and will have stopped growing in height.
-Your pediatrician will identify your daughter at Tanner Stage V.
+Your child’s health care provider will identify your daughter at Tanner Stage V.

 A boy who is fully matured will have experienced enlargement of the testicles, scrotum and penis; will have pubic, underarm and facial hair; a deeper voice, and have stopped growing in height.
 The pediatrician will identify your son as Tanner Stage V based on pubic hair and genital development.